RocketChat/docs-old/guides/app-guides/poll-plus/guides/live-poll.md

 ![](../../../../.gitbook/assets/poll/poll_live_poll_1.png)

-If you're outside of the UTC timezone, you can configure the Poll App to use your timezone.
-Refer the [configuration doc](../poll-app-configuration/settings.md) for more information.
+If you're outside of the UTC timezone, you can configure the Poll Plus App to use your timezone.
+Refer the [configuration doc](../poll-plus-app-configuration/settings.md) for more information.

 ## Late Retrieval